kohutech/COP/PRs.md

 -------------

 **A good PR:**
- - has a description; we are humans, we understand text better than code; a good description features context, what has been done and caveats of the chosen approach
+ - has a description; we are humans, we understand text better than code; a good description features context, what has been done and caveats of the chosen approach, see https://github.com/microsoft/TypeScript/pull/51865
  - has no or minimal accidental changes - please open a separate PR, both PRs will be merged faster while much easier to review _one thing_ at a time
  - has comments on the tricky / controversial parts of the code to guide reviewers
  - mechanical refactoring should always be a separate PR and should be explained as such
+ - when merged, the description is moved as commit message; this way not only revievers, but everyone in the future will be able to benefit from it

 **Etiquette:**
  - the reviewer should resolve the conversation when satisfied; trivial matters such as formatting, typos, etc can be auto closed by the PR author